-Generational wealth is commonly referred to as the assets and money passed down from one generation to another.
+Generational wealth is the assets and money passed down from one generation to another.
 These assets might include bonds, stocks, properties, jewelry, family businesses, and other investments.
-With our aging population, and what is known as “the silver tsunami,” the topic of generational wealth is becoming more and more important.
-However, studies estimate that 70 percent of family wealth is lost by the end of the second generation and 90 percent by the end of the third generation.
-To help your family and loved ones avoid becoming part of this statistic, education and estate planning are key.
-When thinking about your own wealth, educate your family about your wealth transfer goals and make sure you have the plan in place to achieve these goals after you’re gone with estate planning and asset protection.
+With our growing aging population, often referred to as “the silver tsunami”, preparing for multigenerational wealth is important.
+Studies estimate that 70% of family wealth is lost by the end of the second generation and 90% by the end of the third generation.
+To help your family and loved ones avoid becoming part of this statistic, education and planning are key.
+Plan ahead and educate your family about your wealth transfer goals.

 Educate Your Family on Your Wealth Transfer Goals